 - Open Society Foundations

 - Roskilde University

 - University of Canberra

 - European Climate Foundation*

 Between £500k and £1m

-This information was published in November 2020.
-It will be updated every year in November, after our Steering Committee has approved our operating statements and financial outcomes.
+This information was published in January 2023.
+It is updated every year in October, after our Steering Committee approves our operating statements and financial outcomes.

 Major grants and new research projects are in addition announced separately on our website, as with the 2021 announcement on the Oxford Climate Journalism Network, the 2020 announcements of the COVID-19 news and information project and the Trust in News Project, the 2018 announcement of the one-year “Journalism Innovation Project” (now concluded) and the extension of the ongoing Digital News Project (running since 2015).